 In light of these facts, we offer our suggestion of ATI 2003™ Lean Duplex Stainless Steel with InvariMatte® finish as a suitable stainless steel grade and finish combination for exterior building envelope applications in severe marine environments.

 More common metals like galvanized steel and aluminum are not recommended for severe marine environments for the simple reason that they are not sustainable.
 At some point in the future even painted versions of these metals will need to be replaced.
-While solid zinc alloy is sometimes installed in marine environments, it is not recommended in proximity to sever marine environments like the Gulf.
+While solid zinc alloy is sometimes installed in marine environments, it is not recommended in proximity to severe marine environments like the Gulf.
 Zinc that is installed in this area will oxidize, producing an unsightly white residue that indicates accelerated corrosion.
 The presence of sulfur dioxide in the air will further increase the opportunity for zinc to corrode prematurely.

-While we are certain that stainless steel involves a cost premium over painted aluminum or possibly other metals that might be considered in severe marine environments, there is little doubt that it is the low cost choice in the long term when maintenance and replacement costs are considered.
+While we are certain that stainless steel involves a cost premium over painted aluminum or possibly other metals that might be considered in severe marine environments, there is little doubt that it is the low-cost choice in the long term when maintenance and replacement costs are considered.
 For the reasons to follow, we suggest ATI 2003™ Lean Duplex Stainless Steel with InvariMatte® finish be considered for building envelope applications, like roofing and wall panels in severe marine environments.

 > Click here to download this Technical Information Sheet which includes additional information, photos and charts.